Quixomatic/quickstack-client/README.md

 - Blend **Tetris familiarity** with **roguelike progression** (tower locking)
 - Create a visual log of tower growth through the history system
-- Enable long-term ranked play with server-based progression and match data **QuickStack** is a competitive 2D multiplayer game where players drop tetromino-style blocks to build a tall and stable tower.
+- Enable long-term ranked play with server-based progression and match data

+**QuickStack** is a competitive 2D multiplayer game where players drop tetromino-style blocks to build a tall and stable tower.
 The game includes a buffer zone for spawning, a visible play area, and a history zone below the fold to preserve previous tower sections.

 - Players compete to build stable towers.
-- Instability and collapse may be introduced later.
 - Strategic locking of tower sections allows players to push progress downward and reset the board.
 - Multiplayer interactions include visibility of other towers and real-time attacks.